Fundamental Topic Preliminary Exam

 Research Preliminary Exam

-The research preliminary exam is an oral presentation of research to a committee of three that must include a PhD student’s research advisor and at least one other faculty member from mechanical engineering.
-Students should view this as an early thesis proposal.
+The research preliminary exam is an oral presentation of research to a committee of three that must include a PhD student’s research advisor.
+Two of the three committee members must be mechanical engineering faculty members.
+Students should view this as an early thesis proposal and should complete it within one semester of passing (or conditionally passing) the Oral Fundamental Topic Preliminary Exam.

-Depending on how much research progress a student has made, the exam may consist primarily of a literature review, a plan for future research, or the presentation of preliminary research results.
+The exam will consist of a literature review, a presentation of preliminary results, and a plan for future research.
 The committee will ask challenging questions of the student in order to test the bounds of the student’s knowledge and research potential.
+Additional details on the exam can be found in the Graduate Program Handbook.